 For general functional constrained optimization in stochastic settings, such as (1), the main concerns lie in that computing the exact gradient information of the expectation function can be expensive, sometimes even prohibitive, and that maintaining the feasibility to general constraints can be challenging.
-Proximal point methods [5, 4, 26] transfer problem (1) into a sequence of convex subproblems with proximal terms.
+Proximal point methods [5, 4, 27] transfer problem (1) into a sequence of convex subproblems with proximal terms.
 These methods usually have multi-loop structure and need to call a subsolver in each inner-loop.
 For instance, the inexact constrained proximal point method with ConEx (ICPPC) in [4] transforms the original problem into a sequence of convex subproblems obtained after adding proximal terms and solves each subproblem with the solver ConEx, which is designed for convex functional constrained optimization.
-[46] studies penalty methods based on first- and zeroth-order stochastic approximations for equality constrained optimization, with each subproblem constructed based on l_2 penalty function.
+A level constrained proximal gradient (LCPG) method is developed in [5] for deterministic constrained optimization, by constructing a sequence of relatively easier subproblems with an increasing constraint level.
+The authors also extend LCPG method to stochastic (LCSPG) and variance-reduced (LCSVRG) variants when the objective takes either expectation or finite-sum form.
+[47] studies penalty methods based on first- and zeroth-order stochastic approximations for equality constrained optimization, with each subproblem constructed based on l_2 penalty function.
 Recently stochastic SQP methods have been studied in [2, 11, 12] for equality constrained stochastic optimization, with complexity analysis provided in [11].
-Based on the linearized AL function, [53] studies a single-loop primaldual stochastic gradient method (PDSG) for solving convex stochastic optimization problems.
-[21] extends PDSG and proposes a single-loop stochastic primal-dual (SPD) method for nonconvex problems with a large number of functional constraints.
+Based on the linearized AL function, [54] studies a single-loop primal-dual stochastic gradient method (PDSG) for solving convex stochastic optimization problems.
+[21] extends PDSG and proposes a single-loop stochastic primal-dual (SPD) method for non-